 It helps to get a good lake contour map to identify the lake’s shallow flat parts against the slope, dropping quickly into deep water.
 Lake trout will hold in deep water but are going to slide into the shallows to feed.
 Look for a spot that will let you cast into deep water and lure them back into the shallows.

 You can find feeding trout at any time of day, but the low-light time of the day is the best.

 The rod and reel world record for this fish is 72 pounds and 52 inches in length.
 Lloyd Bull caught the large fish in 1995 while fishing at Great Bear Lake of Canada’s Northwest Territories.

-Lake trout (Salvelinus namaycush) were stocked intentionally in Shoshone and Lewis lakes by the U.S Fish Commission in 1890 and found in Yellowstone Lake in 1994.
+Lakers (Salvelinus namaycush) were stocked intentionally in Shoshone and Lewis lakes by the U.S Fish Commission in 1890 and found in Yellowstone Lake in 1994.
 There have been significant efforts to remove the Lake Trout population from Yellowstone lake by gill netting.
-Lake trout have significantly impacted the native Yellowstone lake cutthroat trout, which is essential for other native species.
-Lake trout also consume foods with historically fed cutthroat trout in Yellowstone Lake, thereby making cutthroat trout recovery impossible until removing the lake trout population.
+They have significantly impacted the native Yellowstone lake cutthroat trout, which is essential for other native species.
+They also consume foods with historically fed cutthroat trout in Yellowstone Lake, thereby making cutthroat trout recovery impossible until removing the trout population.

 WHERE IS THE BEST PLACE TO FISH FOR LAKE TROUT?